IEDB Analysis Resource

 This website provides access to predictions of peptide binding to MHC class II molecules.
 The screenshot below illustrates the steps necessary to make a prediction.
 Each of the steps is described in more detail below.

-The prediction method list box allows choosing between six currently implemented MHC class II binding prediction methods, Consensus method, Average relative binding (arb), combinatorial library (manuscript in preparation), NN-align (netMHCII-2.2), SMM-align (netMHCII-1.1), Sturniolo.
+The prediction method list box allows choosing between eight currently implemented MHC class II binding prediction methods: IEDB recommended, Consensus method, Average relative binding (arb), combinatorial library (manuscript in preparation), NN-align (netMHCII-2.2), SMM-align (netMHCII-1.1), Sturniolo, and NetMHCIIpan.

 Predictions are limited to alleles that are currently covered by specific prediction methods.
 Selection of a particular prediction method will generate a list of available alleles.
 User can then choose a specific allele to make predictions.